vibhutisawant/che-release/README.md

 3.2 Community operator PRs are merged by Operator Framework members, as soon as their tests will pass (in some cases they may require some input from us)
 3.3 Docs PR has to be merged by Docs team.

-4. If the release is complete, send an e-mail to `che-dev` mailing list, about succesful release.
+4. When the release is complete, an e-mail should be sent to the `che-dev` mailing list.
+Additionally, a [Mattermost notification](https://github.com/eclipse/che-release/actions/workflows/release-send-mattermost-announcement.yml) can be sent to https://mattermost.eclipse.org/eclipse/channels/eclipse-che-releases

 --------------